 On Monday August 15, 2022, the Sustainable Recreation / CALREC Vision Key Working Group posted to this web page the Working Draft of their “Joint Strategy for Sustainable Recreation in California.”
-Once finalized by the Key Working Group, after review and input from tribal representatives and the general public, this Joint Strategy will be presented to California’s Wildfire & Forest Resilience Task Force at their meeting on September 27th.
+Once finalized by the Key Working Group (after review and input from tribal representatives and the general public is integrated), the Joint Strategy was presented to California’s Wildfire & Forest Resilience Task Force at their meeting on September 27th.

 The purpose of this Joint Strategy is to increase access to sustainable outdoor recreation in California by focusing on actions that support outdoor recreation as people and communities find themselves increasingly vulnerable to the destructive impacts of smoke and wildfire.
 The Final Draft of this Joint Strategy will satisfy Key Action 3.14 of the California Wildfire & Forest Resilience Action Plan to “Develop [a] Joint Strategy to Improve Access to Sustainable Recreation.”

-Four identically structured 90-minute virtual meeting sessions will be held as opportunities for interested parties to provide feedback and input on the Working Draft.
-Registration is required.
-There is also an opportunity to provide more detailed comment through an online survey.
+Four identically structured 90-minute virtual meeting sessions were held in August as opportunities for interested parties to provide feedback and input on the Working Draft.
+There was also an opportunity to provide more detailed comment through an online survey which was open until August 28.

-Scroll down for additional details, and if you have questions, please send an email to info@CALRECVision.org.
+Please scroll down for additional details on this process, and if you have questions send an email to info@CALRECVision.org.

 Thanks again for your consideration of sustainable outdoor recreation and its many co-benefits for all Californians.